suprajaarthi/Emoji-matching-game-/README.md

 - To Access the card :
   - Use query selector
+  - data-image attribute is used in  Images
+  - data-set.image is used in javascript to access the images

 - To flip the card :
   - Add Event Listener